 If you have a large block of consecutive hours, tackle one of the big topics (over 10%).
 I spent an entire week on Security & Access, so use as many “large blocks” to study those as you need.

-Tackle the 1% and 2% topics (AppExchange, Desktop and Mobile Administration) on days you can’t study for hours consecutively but can still read up on the subject, like on your lunch break.
+Tackle the smaller topic (Productivity and Collaboration) on days you can’t study for hours consecutively but can still read up on the subject, like on your lunch break.

-Overall, I highly recommend starting with Standard and Custom Objects and User and Org Setup because that’s really the beginning of everything.
+Overall, I highly recommend starting with Configuration & Setup because that’s really the beginning of everything.

 The reason why I put a high priority on these 3 topics is because they cover a large chunk of the exam, they are often interrelated, so if you understand these 3 areas really well, you will be able to answer the most difficult questions in the exam.
 This doesn’t mean you should skip the other topics.
 But learn these ones VERY, VERY WELL.